nasa-gibs/gibs-api-docs/docs/gis-usage.md

 ### Instructions

-1. After starting up ArcGIS Pro, select "Start without a template" from the home page
+* After starting up ArcGIS Pro, select "Start without a template" from the home page
-1. Click the "Insert" tab, "Connections", "New WMS Server"<br>
+* Click the "Insert" tab, "Connections", "New WMS Server"<br>
 ![ArcGIS Pro New WMS Server](img/ArcGISPro-NewWMS.png){ width=50% }
-1. Add a "Server URL" for the [GIBS WMS endpoint](/access-basics/#ogc-web-map-service-wms) of your desired map projection, e.g. one of the following:
+* Add a "Server URL" for the [GIBS WMS endpoint](/access-basics/#ogc-web-map-service-wms) of your desired map projection, e.g. one of the following:
 [https://gibs.earthdata.nasa.gov/wms/epsg4326/best/wms.cgi](https://gibs.earthdata.nasa.gov/wms/epsg4326/best/wms.cgi)<br>
 [https://gibs.earthdata.nasa.gov/wms/epsg3857/best/wms.cgi](https://gibs.earthdata.nasa.gov/wms/epsg3857/best/wms.cgi)<br>
 [https://gibs.earthdata.nasa.gov/wms/epsg3413/best/wms.cgi](https://gibs.earthdata.nasa.gov/wms/epsg3413/best/wms.cgi)<br>
 [https://gibs.earthdata.nasa.gov/wms/epsg3031/best/wms.cgi](https://gibs.earthdata.nasa.gov/wms/epsg3031/best/wms.cgi)

+!!!
+Note
+    If you're using the Web Mercator (EPSG:3857) map projection in your desktop GIS client and load the EPSG:3857 WMS endpoint, you'll currently see a flat list of GIBS' 1000+ available layers.
+As an alternative, you may want to load the geographic (EPSG:4326) WMS endpoint to browse those layers in a hierarchical manner (by categories such as Cloud Top Height, Land Cover, Sea Surface Temperature).
+In that case, the layers will be retrieved as EPSG:4326 and reprojected to EPSG:3857 by your GIS client.
+Note that if you instead retrieved imagery from GIBS' EPSG:3857 endpoint, the reprojection is performed by GIBS on its own EPSG:4326 imagery archive.
+So a reprojection will be happening in either case, it's just a matter of whether it's by the GIS client or by GIBS.

-1. If the "Catalog" pane isn't already open, click the "View" tab and then the "Catalog Pane" button
+* If the "Catalog" pane isn't already open, click the "View" tab and then the "Catalog Pane" button
-1. In the Catalog pane, click the triangle next to the "Servers" item which should reveal the "NASA Global Imagery Browse Services (GIBS)" entry; note that you can now add this entry as a favorite by right-clicking on it and "Add to Favorites" which will then allow it to appear in the favorites tab<br>
+* In the Catalog pane, click the triangle next to the "Servers" item which should reveal the "NASA Global Imagery Browse Services (GIBS)" entry; note that you can now add this entry as a favorite by right-clicking on it and "Add to Favorites" which will then allow it to appear in the favorites tab<br>
 ![ArcGIS Pro Catalog Pane](img/ArcGISPro-CatalogPane.png){ width=30% }
-1. Right-click on a GIBS layer of your choosing ("Aerosol Index (OMPS, Suomi NPP)" is selected above), select "Add To New" and then "Map";
+* Right-click on a GIBS layer of your choosing ("Aerosol Index (OMPS, Suomi NPP)" is selected above), select "Add To New" and then "Map";
-1. At this point and depending on the layer you've selected, you should see imagery on the map!
+* At this point and depending on the layer you've selected, you should see imagery on the map!
     * A legend may also be available for your selected layer if you expand the layer item in the Contents pane.
     * If you don't see imagery yet, you may need to zoom out to see if it's available in another part of the world and/or adjust the currently-selected time as described in the next steps.<br>
 ![ArcGIS Pro Map Imagery](img/ArcGISPro-MapImagery.png){ width=60% }
-1. Since most GIBS imagery is available over many different points in time, you'll now need to enable the time controls to select your date/time of interest.
+* Since most GIBS imagery is available over many different points in time, you'll now need to enable the time controls to select your date/time of interest.
 So once you add a time-varying layer into ArcGIS Pro, a "Time" tab in the top ribbon should now be visible.
 ![ArcGIS Pro Map Imagery](img/ArcGISPro-TimePanel.png){ width=100% }
     * On the right side, notice the “Full Extent” group; the dates listed show the start and stop dates available
     * On the left side in the “Current Time” group: